-- serial (basestring) The serial number of the token - description (int) The description for the token - user (User object) The owner of the tokens, which should be modified privacyidea.lib.token.set_max_failcount (serial, maxfail, user=None)
+- serial (basestring) The serial number of the token - description (int) The description for the token - user (User object) The owner of the tokens, which should be modified privacyidea.lib.token.set_hashlib(serial, hashlib='sha1', user=None) Set the hashlib in the tokeninfo.
+Can be something like sha1, sha256...